Clinical Pharmacology for Trulicity

 a Intent-to-treat population.
 Data post-onset of rescue therapy are treated as missing.
 At Week 24 primary efficacy was missing for 10% and 12% of individuals randomized to TRULICITY 1.5 mg and placebo, respectively.

 b Least-squares mean from ANCOVA adjusted for baseline value and other stratification factors.
-Placebo multiple imputation, with respect to the baseline values, was used to model a wash-out of the treatment effect for subjects having missing Week 24 data.
+Placebo multiple imputation, with respect to the baseline values, was used to model a wash-out of the treatment effect for patients having missing Week 24 data.

 c Patients with missing HbA1c data at Week 24 were considered as non-responders.